 The acceptance of transfer credit is governed by the accreditation of the institution and the listing published in the American Association of Collegiate Registrars and Admissions Officers Transfer Credit Practices of Designated Educational Institutions.
 Credit is accepted from institutions with a general (AG) or provisional (AP) rating.
 Credit is not accepted from schools that have an N or NP rating.
-Credit from institutions that are not listed will be evaluated as non-traditional credit.
+Credit from institutions that are not listed may be evaluated for non-traditional credit.
 Correspondence Courses from accredited colleges and universities are accepted.
+Foreign transcripts cannot be evaluated without submission of international credit course-by-course evaluation from ECE or WES.
+Applications for these outside services are available from the WCC Student Connection.